 - Sin against the rights of another creature

-- Sin as a transgression against one’s own soul
+- Sin as a transgression against one’s soul

-- To cease and desist from the action of which one is repenting.
+- Cease from the action of which one is repenting

-- To have heartfelt regret over the sin in question.
+- Heartfelt regret over the sin in question

-- To have the sincere and solemn intention never to commit the sin again.
+- Sincere and solemn intention never to sin again

-- That this repentance is made in a time acceptable by Allah (any time before the sun rises from the west, and before a person’s soul is leaving their body).
+- Timely repentance (any time before the sun rises from the west, and before a person’s soul leaves their body)

-- If the sin involves transgression against another, retribution must be dealt and those rights of the victim are restored.
-For example, if someone steals, the stolen item must be returned to its rightful owner as a condition of valid repentance.
+- If the sin involves transgression against another, the rights of the victim should be restored.
+For example, if someone steals, the stolen item must be returned to its rightful owner as a valid condition of repentence

-Provided these conditions are met, forgiveness is guaranteed by Allah.
-As He says in the previous verses, “…for them Allah will exchange their evil deeds for good deeds…” There are a number of dimensions to the meaning of this statement, however, most simply put, by repenting, one cannot change the past; what’s done is done and cannot be changed, however, one can change the way the past is looked upon and judged by Allah.
+Provided these conditions are met, Allah guarantees forgiveness.
+As He says in the previous verses, “…for them, Allah will exchange their evil deeds for good deeds…” There are several dimensions to the meaning of this statement.
+However, most simply put, by repenting, one cannot change the past; what’s done is done and cannot be changed.
+However, one can change the way the past is looked upon and judged by Allah.

 May Allah grant us all the most sincere of accepted repentance before we meet Him.